Options strategies

 Premiums: The buyer of an option pays a premium to the seller for the right to exercise the option.
 This premium is the price of the option.

-Iron Condor: This strategy involves selling a call spread and a put spread on the same underlying asset.
-The trader profits if the price of the underlying asset stays within a certain range.
-However, if the price moves outside of this range, the trader can experience losses.
+This strategy involves selling a call spread and a put spread on the same underlying asset.

-Credit Spread: This strategy involves selling a call or put option at a higher strike price and buying a call or put option at a lower strike price.
-The trader receives a credit for this trade, which can be used to offset potential losses.
-However, if the price of the underlying asset moves against the trader, losses can occur.
+This strategy involves selling a call or put option at a higher strike price and buying a call or put option at a lower strike price.

-Strangle: This strategy involves buying both a call and put option on the same underlying asset, with different strike prices.
-The goal is to profit from significant price movements in either direction.
-However, if the asset price doesn’t move substantially, the trader can experience losses.
+This strategy involves selling both a call and put option on the same underlying asset, with different strike prices.

 Covered CALL